 Hot-dipped galvanizing is a process of coating zinc over bare steel to provide a protective layer.
 The bare steel is cleaned, pickled, fluxed and then dipped in a molten bath of zinc and allowed to cool prior to inspection and shipping.

-If you remember your high school chemistry, copper is extremely conductive.
-That means ACQ lumber has a very corrosive effect on most metals — like the nails and screws that are used to hold boards together.
-The government and lumber industry initially ignored this potential safety hazard.
-They started paying attention to it after people fell to their deaths when second and third story decks across the country began to collapse due to fastener failures caused by ACQ eroding the nails that held the decks together.
+If you remember your high school chemistry, copper is conductive.
+That means copper preservative formulations for treated lumber have a corrosive effect on most metals — like the nails and screws that are used to hold boards together.

-ACQ is still in common usage today.
-In fact, the majority of treated lumber on the market is ACQ.
-Because of its corrosive nature, you must take special steps to ensure that any metal touching the ACQ treated wood will not develop corrosion problems.
-Because the stainless steel and hot-dipped galvanized fasteners are not reactive with the copper, they are the only logical choice to make when it comes to fasteners for your decking or for anything that is made with ACQ treated lumber.
+MCA (micronized copper azole) and CA (copper azole) are in common usage today.
+In fact, the majority of treated lumber on the market contains copper.
+Because stainless steel and hot-dipped galvanized fasteners are not reactive with copper, they are the only logical choice to make when it comes to fasteners for your decking or for anything that is made with copper preservative treated lumber.

-Stainless steel fasteners can also be used because good grades of stainless steel are considered virtually corrosion-proof, and in some locations (around salt water, for instance) this may be the preferred fastener material.
-One downside to stainless steel is the cost because it is substantially more expensive than other options.
+Stainless steel fasteners can also be used because good grades of stainless steel are considered virtually corrosion-proof, and in some locations (around salt water, for instance), these are the preferred fasteners.

-Copper fasteners are also immune to corrosion by the ACQ formula but are not a very practical alternative to use in building a home.
+Copper fasteners are also immune to corrosion by a copper formula but are not a very practical alternative to use in building a home.

 Avoid the fasteners that are labeled “electro-galvanized,” or are marked “G-90” or “G-60”.
-They were designed to be compatible with the old CCA preservative, and won’t hold up to the new ACQ wood.
+They were designed to be compatible with the old CCA preservative, and won’t hold up to the new copper treated wood.

 Treat all field-cut ends of boards and drilled holes with a brush-on wood preservative-- copper naphthenate formulations available from home centers, lumber dealers and hardware stores.
 Deck stains and sealers do not provide adequate protection.